Amozaya/rock-paper-scissors/README.md

 * **Score Counter**

 -Score Counter keeps track of player's and computer's points after each match.
-If player wins they get 1 point, if player looses computer gets 1 point, and if its a draw no one gets a point
+If player wins they get 1 point, if player looses computer gets 1 point, and if its a draw then no one gets a point

--This section will help user to keep a track of the score the game to see who is winning
+-This section will help user to keep a track of the score of the game to see who is winning

 ![Score Counter Screenshot](assets/images/readme_images/score_counter.JPG)